 The EU and the Maldives have maintained very close cooperation over the past few decades.
 Diplomatic relations were established in 1983, with the Commission Head of Delegation in Colombo being accredited as non-resident Ambassador to the Maldives.

-The EU is the Maldives' largest export partner.
-Maldives exported Euro 88 million worth of products (primarily fisheries products) to the EU (2015 data) which represented more than 47% of its total exports.
+The EU is one of the the Maldives' largest export partners.
+Maldives exported EUR 220 million worth of products (primarily fisheries products) to the EU (2018 data) which represented more than 33% of its total exports.

-The EU is Maldives' fifth largest import partner accounting for Euro 159 million worth of trade (2015 data) which represented almost 10% of its total imports.
-The EU was preceded by the United Arab Emirates, Singapore, China and India.
+The EU is one of the Maldives' largest import partners as well, accounting for EUR 81 million worth of trade (2018 data) which represented almost 10% of its total imports.

 Since 1981 the EU has been engaged with the Maldives, providing development assistance and prioritizing the archipelago’s unique set of development issues, with a special focus on its environmental imperatives.

 The EU is providing support for Climate Change Adaptation and Mitigation.
 An archipelago of low-lying islands, the Maldives has been identified as one of the world’s most vulnerable regions in the face of rising sea levels and climate change.
 With its highest regions standing at an altitude of about one metre, much of the Maldives could be submerged in ocean within the next century.
 The EU is committed to assist the country to mitigate the effects of this phenomenon, which could see the coral islands disappear and become the first true victim of global warming, unless current climate trends are reversed.

 The EU has allocated a total of EUR 6.5 million to support the Government of the Maldives in the development and implementation of its climate change strategy and action plan.
 Through these development initiatives, the EU hopes to build a climate resilient economy and society through adaptation to climate change as well as mitigation, for a carbon neutral development path.